-Best Practices: Methods for Installing Brick or Stone Veneercomments (4) March 6th, 2013 in Blogs
+Best Practices: Methods for Installing Brick or Stone Veneer

 I really like masonry-clad buildings.
-It's tough to beat the longevity, durablity, and easy maintence of a rock or brick facade.
+It’s tough to beat the longevity, durability, and easy maintenance of a rock or brick facade.

 This airspace is hugely important.
 It allows the brick to absorb water then dry to the front or the back of the brick.
 Remember that brick is considered a “reservoir cladding,” which means that it can soak up literally tens of gallons of water, then slowly release this moisture over time.
 The waterproofing behind the brick is of immense importance in our hot/humid Texas climate.
 Here’s why: Our hot climate means we run the sprinkler system ALOT and our brick exterior walls might be getting soaked 2 to 4x per week year round at 4 AM when a homeowner’s landscape gets watered.
 Then, when the sun hits that same masonry wall at 10 AM the solar drive effect happens and can destroy a house over the years with the wetting of the walls.
 See this video I shot to get an idea of the problem with vapor drive and just how porous brick/stone veneer is to water.